moekhodry11/PIC-Interrupt-Lab/README.md

 # PIC16F877A-Interrupt-Lab
-s This repository contains code and documentation for a lab project on interrupt programming using the PIC16F877A microcontroller and the mikroC IDE.
+ This repository contains code and documentation for a lab project on interrupt programming using the PIC16F877A microcontroller and the mikroC IDE.

 # Getting started